harshgondaliya/Multi-feature-Smart-Stick-for-Blind/README.md

 # Multi-feature Smart Stick for Blind
 This is an Arduino-based smart stick that assists blind people by providing four crucial features: Obstacle Detection, Water Sensing, Stick Searching, Smart Decision Making.

-**Credit:** The idea to incorporate these features in blind stick was inherited from the [Ultrasonic Blind Walking Stick Project](https://nevonprojects.com/ultrasonic-blind-walking-stick-project/) by Neon Projects.
+**Credit:** The idea to incorporate the aforementioned four features was inherited from the [Ultrasonic Blind Walking Stick Project](https://nevonprojects.com/ultrasonic-blind-walking-stick-project/) by Neon Projects.
 However, the arduino code and the working model shown in this repository is an indepedent work of the repository owner.

 ## Tools & Materials Used
 * Arduino UNO R3